Elastic net regression in Excel

 Once XLSTAT is open, click on Modeling data / Elastic net regression as shown below:

-You can then select the data on the Excel sheet.
+Select the data on the Excel sheet.
 Here, the Dependent variable (or variable to model) is the flour composition of the cookies.

 The Quantitative explanatory variables correspond to all columns numbered L1 to L35.
 Here we want to explain the variability of the flour content in the cookies as a function of the spectrum.

-You can also check the Observation labels box and select the name of the different cookies.
+Check the Observation labels box and select the name of the different cookies.

 In the Prediction tab, select the data on which you want to get a prediction.
 Here we select the last 10 cookies in the dataset.